-Judge slams Trump administration for delaying work permits for immigrants, firing senior DHS official
+Judge criticizes Trump administration for delaying work permits for immigrants, firing senior DHS official

-Instead, he said, Department of Homeland Security acting secretary Chad Wolf issued a memo in July that restricted access to the program, a move Garaufis called “sad” and an “inappropriate use of alleged executive authority.”
+Instead, he said, the Department of Homeland Security’s acting secretary, Chad Wolf, issued a memo in July that restricted access to the program, a move Garaufis called “sad” and an “inappropriate use of alleged executive authority.”

 “You are not entitled to manufacture your own law,” Garaufis said.
 “I’m deeply disappointed that that appears to be the situation.”

-Garaufis had ruled on Saturday that the Trump administration illegally appointed Wolf to the top DHS post last year, engineering a new order of succession and leapfrogging other officials who traditionally should have been in line for the job.
+Garaufis had ruled Saturday that the Trump administration illegally appointed Wolf to the top DHS post last year, engineering a new order of succession and leapfrogging other officials who traditionally should have been in line for the job.
 The judge ruled that Wolf’s subsequent memo effectively declining to restore the original 2012 DACA program — such as taking new applications for the first time in three years — was invalid.

 Wednesday’s hearing was supposed to allow the court to consider next steps in the case, but Garaufis signaled that time was running out.